sevvalgunal/Autism-Spectrum-Disorder-Prediction/README.md

 This project investigates the use of machine learning and statistical models to predict Autism Spectrum Disorder (ASD) based on AQ-10 screening questionnaire results and demographic features.

-**Note:** Due to academic submission policies, the full report and source code will be uploaded after the term ends (July 2025).

 ## Project Overview

 - **Topic:** Early prediction of ASD using digital screening tools